 Want the best prices on flights, hotel rooms, cruises, and rental cars?
 Free upgrades?
 The fastest way through airport security?
 The smartest way to "do" major cities, national parks, and romantic islands?
 Congrats!
 You're a Budget Traveler like us.
 Here, in a nutshell, is our manifesto!

 When I tell people that I'm editor in chief of Budget Travel, I always get the same response.
 Whether I'm chatting with a twentysomething on her first overseas adventure, a seatmate on a fixed income, or a well-heeled TV personality at a dreamy ski resort, they invariably reply.
 "Cool!
 I'm a Budget Traveler myself!"
 I love the notion that each and every person I speak with understands that being a Budget Traveler doesn't just mean saving money, but also traveling in the smartest, most stylish way possible.
-It inspired me to jot down a few—well, 25, plus an extra tip in the photo caption above!—of the things that we Budget Travelers know.
+It inspired me to jot down a few—well, 25—of the things that we Budget Travelers know.
 Did I leave any of your personal travel tips out?
 Drop me a line!

 This is the question we get asked most often at Budget Travel.
-The simple answer is: Buy your airline tickets about two months before you fly, and you'll likely get the best price by booking on a Tuesday.
+Traditionally, the simple answer has been: Buy your airline tickets about two months before you fly, and you'll likely get the best price by booking early in the week, when airlines often adjust fares.
+The "real" answer is, of course, "it depends," and you must arm yourself with an array of information to make an informed choice.
 That said, we also recommend that you follow all the major airlines on social media, sign up for their rewards programs, and subscribe to their free e-newsletters to get the inside track on deals.

 Budget Travelers book the smallest possible rental car and a pickup time as early as possible because in this case the early bird gets the free upgrade.
 At, say, 8 a.m., most customers won't have returned their cars yet and it's likely that the lowest-priced compact cars will be out of stock.
 The rental agency is obligated to give you an available car at the same price.